subnero1/website-staging/_posts/2019-10-29-Subnero-at-iOcean-Sanya.md

 thumbnail: images/pulse-thumbnail-smartsea-team.jpg
 ---

-Subnero was delighted to be with [Wuxi Smartsea Technology](http://www.smartseatech.com/en/index.aspx){:target="_blank"} at iOceans 19.
+Subnero was delighted to be with [Wuxi Smartsea Technology](http://www.smartseatech.com/en/index.aspx){:target="_blank"} at [iOceans](http://www.cso.org.cn/ggxx/2019/0926/2816.html){:target="_blank"} 19.

-The [event](http://www.cso.org.cn/ggxx/2019/0926/2816.html){:target="_blank"} took place from the 25th to the 27th of October, in Sanya, China.
+The event took place from the 25th to the 27th of October, in Sanya, China.

 This is Subnero's first exhibition in China, with their new business partner.